 Another interesting and intriguing possibility is a Lister grave marked on both the 1836 and the early 19th century plans as L-X and placed at the western end of the nave, right after the row of pews.
-The grave is marked behind the sketch of the orchestra pews which, at the time of Anne’s burial, were placed over the last rows of pews towards the western end of the church.
+The grave is marked behind the sketch of the orchestra pews, which, at the time of Anne’s burial, were placed over the last rows of ground level pews, towards the western end of the church.

 A pencil note in the 1836 plan confirms the location of the orchestra pews.
-Another note next to it marks the location of the door below the elevated pew platform that would allow churchgoers to access the ante-chapel and the aisle that led to north and south porches.
+Another note next to it marks the location of the door below the elevated pew platform that would allow churchgoers to access the ante-chapel and the west cross aisle, which connected the north and south porches.

 No description of a Lister burial chronicled by Anne Lister herself seems to fit the location of this grave.
 However, the pencil notes of the 1836 plan provide an interesting clue: there’s a grave sketched next to it with the name “Fawcit” scribbled.

 This location would likely allow for a grave wide enough to accommodate a large coffin and this area is also close to the place in which the fragments of Anne’s stone were found in 2000.
-However, this location is a little far away from the area in which John Lister saw Anne’s stone in the early 1870s.
+However, this location is a little far away from the north aisle, in which John Lister allegedly saw Anne’s stone.

 6. Reusing a Walker grave

-The Walkers owned several graves in the Minster which can be seen in both the 1836 plan copied from an earlier 1835 plan acquired by Anne Lister, and in the early 19th century plan.
-The parish records indicate that there were some of Ann Walker’s ancestors in the church, including her uncle William Walker (d.
+The Walkers owned several graves in the Minster, which can be seen in both the 1836 plan copied from an earlier 1835 plan acquired by Anne Lister, and in the early 19th century plan.
+The parish records indicate that there were some of Ann Walker’s ancestors buried in the church, including her uncle William Walker (d.
 1809).
-These graves were scattered around the church, with two located in the chancel near a door, one in the nave, and one at the end of the row of pews on the south side of the church.
+These graves were scattered around the church, with two located in the chancel near a door, one in the nave, and one at the end of the row of pews in the north side of the south aisle.

 E.W.
 Crossley and other local historians recorded several Walker gravestones and their locations in the church.
-Some of these belonged to Walkers of Water Clough, but at least one stone belonged to Walkers of Crow Nest.
+Some of these belonged to the Walkers of Waterclough²³ , but at least one stone belonged to the Walkers of Crow Nest.

 The first Sarah Walker referred to in the stone’s inscription was likely Ann Walker’s great-great-grandmother on her father’s side, who died in 1702.
 She married William Walker of Crow Nest (d.
 1714) and they had several children, including Abraham (d.
 1722), John (d.
 1767), and Mary (d.
 1707).
 The Sarah Walker deceased in 1716 can be traced to this same branch and generation of the family.
 She died at 16 years old and her burial is recorded in the parish church books.

-Crossley cites Walker’s MS to fill in some blanks in the gravestone and also to mention that the stone’s top part had been cut off.
-Additionally, Crossley cites Walker and mentions the location of the stone as “formerly on the south aisle of the chancel”, which is consistent with the two Walker graves marked on the chancel in the 1836 plan.
+Crossley cites Walker’s MS²⁴ to fill in some blanks in the gravestone and also to mention that the stone’s top part had been cut off.
+Additionally, Crossley cites Walker and mentions the location of the stone as “formerly on the south aisle of the chancel”, which is consistent with the two Walker graves marked in the chancel in the 1836 plan.

 7. Burial at another location within the Halifax Parish Church

-Though the 1836 plan of the Parish Church is certainly a good resource and contains important information, we cannot say when the graves were marked on the plan.
-It is possible that this plan served different purposes over the years, from assisting with pew rental logistics to burials.
+Though the seating plans from the early 19th century are certainly a good resource and contain important information, we cannot say when the graves were marked on these plans.
+It is possible that these plans served different purposes over the years, from assisting with anything from pew rental logistics to burials.

-Thus, while we can say that there were a number of Lister graves already in use in 1836, and several graves marked on the plan match information recorded by Anne Lister, we cannot say for sure if Anne’s grave is any of those recorded.
+Thus, while we can say that there were a number of Lister graves already in use in the late 1830s, and several graves marked on these plans match information recorded by Anne Lister, we cannot say for sure if Anne’s grave is any of those recorded.

 With this in mind, we must always consider the possibility of a burial in any other available location within the church, provided that Anne’s coffin would fit that said grave and her stone, at some point, would cover it.